dominicva/mars-rover-dashboard/README.md

 - Once they have selected a rover, they will be able to view a gallery of recent images taken by that rover, as well as some additional information about the rover and its mission.

-- I have used this project as an opportunity to practice various functional JS techniques.

 ### Run on your local machine

 1. Get the code